praslnx8/DroidWizard/README.md

 [![](https://jitpack.io/v/praslnx8/DroidWizard.svg)](https://jitpack.io/#praslnx8/DroidWizard)

 Kickstarter framework for android projects.
-This framework might resemble MVVM but actually his is a standalone framework for android projects.
+This framework might resemble MVVM but actually this is a standalone framework for android projects.

 We appreciate developers to be part of the active development community for the DroidWizard framework

 # **Views**
-#### _CoreFragment_
+#### _CoreFragmentView_
-Every Fragments should extend CoreFragment<CP extends CorePresenter> and implement respective callback
+Every Fragments should extend CoreFragmentView<CMV extends CoreModelView> and implement respective callback

-#### _CoreActivity_
+#### _CoreActivityView_
-Every Activity should extend CoreActivity<CP extends CorePresenter> and implement respective callback
+Every Activity should extend CoreActivityView<CMV extends CoreModelView> and implement respective callback

 #### _CoreAdapter_
 Every RecyclerView Adapter should extend CoreAdapter<Item, ViewHolder>

-# **Presenters(Not to be confused with MVP)**
+# **ModelView**
-#### _CorePresenter_
+#### _CoreModelView_
-(Similar to ViewModel in MVVM) Every Views listed above should attached to a presenter that extends CorePresenter<CB extends CoreCallBack>
+(Similar to ViewModel in MVVM) Every Views listed above should attached to a modelview that extends CoreModelView<CB extends CoreCallBack>

 #### _CoreCallBack_
-The interface that talks to view from presenter
+The interface that talks to view from model view

 # **Model**
 #### _CoreModelEngine_